-Picture yourself arriving home after a hard work day.
+Picture yourself arriving home after a hard day at work.

-As soon as you sit down on your sofa handing your tablet you remember: My mom’s birthday is next week!
+As soon as you sit down for first time in hours… bang! you remember: My mom’s birthday is next week!
 You need to get her something.
-You start in Google, and 30 minutes later…. you have chatted on facebook, checked your email 20 times, seen 3 different news sites and 10 different blogs.
-But no present for mommy.
+So you start in Google.
+30 minutes later…. you have chatted on facebook, checked your email 20 times, visited 3 different news sites and 10 different blogs.
+But no present for mum.

 You just procrastinated.
-You delayed a task you have to do, but you don’t fancy.
+You delayed a task that you had to do, but you don’t fancy.